d2iq-labs/helm-list-images/docs/doc/list-images.md

       --include-test-images             include images required for Helm tests -j, --json                            enable the flag to display images retrieved in json format (disabled by default) -k, --kind strings                    kubernetes app kind to fetch the images from (default [Deployment,StatefulSet,DaemonSet,CronJob,Job,ReplicaSet,Pod,Alertmanager,Prometheus,ThanosRuler,Grafana,Thanos,Receiver])
-      --kube-version string             Kubernetes version used for Capabilities.KubeVersion when rendering charts (default "1.26.0")
+      --kube-version string             Kubernetes version used for Capabilities.KubeVersion when rendering charts (default "1.29.0")
   -l, --log-level string                log level for the plugin helm list-images (defaults to info) (default "info") -r, --registry strings                registry name (docker images belonging to this registry)
-      --set stringArray                 set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --repo string                     chart repository url where to locate the requested chart --set stringArray                 set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --set-file stringArray            set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
       --set-json stringArray            set JSON values on the command line (can specify multiple or separate values with commas: key1=jsonval1,key2=jsonval2)